tobikli/ba-thesis/content/introduction.typ

   caption: [Example View for a student during a programming exam using Theia Cloud], ) <fig1>

+Ensuring such reliability requires more than just stable infrastructure; it depends on a deep understanding of how students and instructors interact with the IDE in real educational contexts.
+Examining their respective needs and expectations makes it clear why system robustness and scalability are not merely technical goals but essential prerequisites for effective teaching and learning.
+The following will examine how different target groups may benefit from a stable infrastructure and a reliable testing system.

 === Instructors And Students
 For instructors and educational institutions, a robust IDE infrastructure enables the creation of richer and more complex exercises without being limited by technical uncertainties.
 When instructors can assume a stable baseline for the environment, they can design tasks that emphasize problem-solving, algorithmic thinking, and creativity rather than troubleshooting setup issues.
 This shift allows more focus on pedagogy while reducing the support burden during courses and exams.